jakmeier/nuts/README_TEMPLATE.md

 @DOC PUBLISH_ADVANCED

 ## Full Demo Examples
+A simple example using nuts to build a basic clicker game is available in [examples/clicker-game](tree/master/examples/clicker-game).
+It requires `wasm-pack` installed to install the package and then `npm run start` in the `www` folder can be run to start a server running the game.
+This example only shows minimal features of nuts.

-There is currently one example available in `examples/webstd.rs`.
+There is another example available in [examples/webstd.rs](tree/master/examples).
-It shows how Nuts can be combined with [stdweb](https://github.com/koute/stdweb) to build a web application.
+It shows how Nuts can be combined with just [stdweb](https://github.com/koute/stdweb) to build a web application.
 It uses multiple activities with domains and lifecycle status changes.

-## WIP
-This library is still work-in-progress.
-Hopefully, a first publication on cates.io is coming soon.

-TODO: Fix README links
-TODO: Fix example test (broken because it tries to compile without stdweb)
-TODO: Write a blog post about the motivation behind Nuts
-TODO: Cleanup documentation, add more examples where necessary
+This example uses [cargo-web](https://github.com/koute/cargo-web) and can be compiled **without** `wasm-pack` or `npm` installed.